philterd/phileas/docs/docs/settings.md

 Phileas has settings to control how it operates.
 The settings and how to configure each are described below.

-> The configuration for the types of sensitive information that Phileas identifies are defined in [policies](policies_README.md) outside of Phileas' configuration properties described on this page.
+> The configuration for the types of sensitive information that Phileas identifies are defined in [filter policies](filter_policies/filter_policies.md) outside of Phileas' configuration properties described on this page.

 ## Configuring Phileas